ChampSim/ChampSim/README.md

 # Download DPC-3 trace

-Professor Daniel Jimenez at Texas A&M University kindly provided traces for the 3rd Data Prefetching Championship (DPC-3).
-They can be found here (http://hpca23.cse.tamu.edu/champsim-traces/speccpu).
-A set of traces used for the 2nd Cache Replacement Championship (CRC-2) can be found from this link. (http://bit.ly/2t2nkUj)
+Traces used for the 3rd Data Prefetching Championship (DPC-3) can be found here. (https://dpc3.compas.cs.stonybrook.edu/champsim-traces/speccpu/) A set of traces used for the 2nd Cache Replacement Championship (CRC-2) can be found from this link. (http://bit.ly/2t2nkUj)

+Storage for these traces is kindly provided by Daniel Jimenez (Texas A&M University) and Mike Ferdman (Stony Brook University).
+If you find yourself frequently using ChampSim, it is highly encouraged that you maintain your own repository of traces, in case the links ever break.

 # Run simulation